-- (a) Public self insurers are not required to post or maintain a security deposit with the Director for workers' compensation liabilities. - (b) Individual Private self insurers shall post and maintain a security deposit, in accordance with the provisions of Labor Code Section 3701 and the requirements of Article 3 of this subchapter 2 and/or in accordance with Labor Code Section 3701.8 and Article 3.1 of this subchapter 2. - (c) The minimum required security deposit pursuant to Labor Code Section 3701 for existing, private self insurers shall be equal to: the self insurer's losses at the undiscounted 'expected level' also commonly referred to as the undiscounted 'actuarial central estimate', including each of the following components: incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), and Unallocated loss adjusted expense (ULAE), net of specific excess insurance coverage. - (1) 135 percent of the individual private self insurer's estimated future liabilities for the payment of compensation for known claims; and - (2) An amount posted in advance for liabilities of the current year, consisting of the average annual estimated future liability over the past five (5) years reported on the Self Insurer's Annual Report; and - (3) an adjustment to reduce the liability reported on individual claims based on documentation of specific excess insurance pursuant to Section 15300(e) of these regulations.
+(a) Public self insurers are not required to post or maintain a security deposit with the Director for workers' compensation liabilities.

+(b) Individual Private self insurers shall post and maintain a security deposit, in accordance with the provisions of Labor Code Section 3701 and the requirements of Article 3 of this subchapter 2 and/or in accordance with Labor Code Section 3701.8 and Article 3.1 of this subchapter 2.

+(c) The minimum required security deposit pursuant to Labor Code Section 3701 for existing, private self insurers shall be equal to the self insurer's losses at the undiscounted 'expected level' also commonly referred to as the undiscounted 'actuarial central estimate', including each of the following components: incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), and Unallocated loss adjusted expense (ULAE), net of specific excess insurance coverage.

 The required deposit may be increased at the Director's discretion as set forth in Article 3 of these regulations.
-Said future liability may be ascertained from any relevant source.

-- (d) New individual private self insurers shall initially post a security deposit pursuant to Labor Code Section 3701 in an amount equal to the greater of the following: - (1) The prior three (3) years' incurred liability; or - (2) The statutory minimum required by Labor Code Section 3701(b); or
+(d) New individual private self insurers shall initially post a security deposit pursuant to Labor Code Section 3701 in an amount equal to the greater of the following:

+(1) The prior three (3) years' incurred liability; or

+(2) The statutory minimum required by Labor Code Section 3701(b); or